-The Navy refers to them as religious program specialists (RPs) while the Army and Air Force call them simply chaplain assistants, designated MOS 56M or Air Force Specialty Code (AFSC) 5R, respectively.
-(As with medical professionals, the Marine Corps receives religious services from the Navy side, so they have no similar MOS.)
+Whether you call them a religious program specialist, a Navy RP, or an Army, Air Force, or Marine Corps chaplain assistant, this job can have a wide range of duties.
+In the Air Force, they are designated MOS 56M or Air Force Specialty Code (AFSC) 5R, respectively.
+As with medical professionals, the Marine Corps receives religious services from the Navy side, so they have no similar MOS.

 They're not ordained in any particular religion, and so don't actually provide the same pastoral care as their chaplains.
 Instead, chaplain assistants must provide a full spectrum of administrative support to their unit's religious program, including generating and filing paperwork, auditing budgets, and even helping the chaplain conduct religious ceremonies (for any religion or denomination necessary).

-Chaplain assistant is essentially the same job no matter which service you join, so requirements between each branch vary only on small points.
-The common thread running through all three services' requirements is a willingness to set aside personal beliefs and dedicate yourself to providing services to all servicemembers in need of spiritual assistance, regardless of faith.
+A chaplain assistant is essentially the same job no matter which service you join, so requirements between each branch vary only on small points.
+The common thread running through all three services' requirements is a willingness to set aside personal beliefs and dedicate yourself to providing services to all service members in need of spiritual assistance, regardless of faith.

-In the name of tolerance and free exercise of religion, are chaplain assistants able to dress or groom differently based on their beliefs?
-Generally, no they are not.
-The Army has made an exception or two—like allowing a fully bearded Jewish chaplain, or permitting a few bearded Sikhs to join—but standards by and large remain just that.
-Plus, enlisted personnel are not chaplains: They're administrative and combat support to chaplains, with no particular attention paid to their own faith in the execution of their duties.
-So if your faith requires exceptions to military grooming standards or other regulations, you'll still need to do some research and ask yourself, "Is my religion compatible with a military career?"
+Chaplain assistants can't dress or groom differently based on their beliefs.
+The Army has made an exception or two, like allowing a fully bearded Jewish chaplain, or permitting a few bearded Sikhs to join, but standards by and large remain fairly rigid.
+Plus, enlisted personnel are not chaplains: they're administrative and combat support to chaplains, with no particular attention paid to their own faith in the execution of their duties.
+So if your faith requires exceptions to military grooming standards or other regulations, you'll still need to do some research and ask yourself, "is my religion compatible with a military career?"

 Each Branch's Requirements